lassedtu/Development-Methods-For-IT-Systems-Notes/Atomic/Stakeholder List.md

 ## Context

 The stakeholder list is a key artifact in the inception phase.
-It is used alongside the [[Vision Statement]], [[Business Case]], and other inception artifacts to make sure that all perspectives are considered from the start.
+It is used alongside the [[Vision]], [[Business Case]], and other inception artifacts to make sure that all perspectives are considered from the start.